earth4x/sebastienpelletier/_posts/2016-09-20-document-angular-dgeni.markdown

 // Creating a generic method to assign all of our
 // data more easily (including subpages) function buildDocData(doc, extraData) {

+    // So that we can create states even though our module names contain dots(.)
+    // in UI-Router dotted notation means it's a child state, so this is problematic
+    // if we are following Angular styleguides and conventions regarding
+    // naming of our Modules
+    // #hack #lazy
+    var splitName = doc.name.split('.');
+    doc.stateName = _.camelCase(splitName);

     return _.assign({
         name: doc.name,
+        stateName: doc.stateName,
         type: doc.docType,
         outputPath: doc.outputPath,
         url: doc.path,